PyJobShop

 add_consecutive(task1: Task, task2: Task) Consecutive

-Adds a constraint that the first task must be scheduled right before the second task, meaning that no task is allowed to schedule between, on machines that they are both scheduled on.
+Adds a constraint that the first task must be scheduled right before the second task, meaning that no task is allowed to be scheduled between, on machines that they are both scheduled on.

 add_setup_time(machine: Machine, task1: Task, task2: Task, duration: int) SetupTime